 Another great use for these monopods is for using as a “selfie stick.”
 They will allow you to easily record your face as you vlog and talk with the camera.
 This is a great extra use, and the ability to put it on the ground and get awesome footage is the icing on the cake.

-Best Monopod for GoPro: What to Consider
+Best Monopod for GoPro: What to Consider in 2020

 Having a telescoping monopod that can raise to a large length makes it a much more versatile tool.
 While a smaller monopod can still be useful, the longer the length it can reach, the more shots you will be able to get.